alewerner/udacity_JDND_2/pricing-service/README.md

 #### TODOs

 - Convert the Pricing Service to be a microservice.
+DONE
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID
+- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID DONE

 #### Run the code